WolfDev8675/RepoSJX7/README.md

 > - tkinter
 >
 > Out of these packages python comes shipped with _tkinter_ and _random_ packages.
-> If any issues is faced with packages it is recomended to
+> If any issues is faced with packages it is suggested to
 > run command _**`python -m pip install -r requirements.txt`**_ or _**`py -m pip install -r requirements.txt`**_ in the Developer Command prompt,
 > the [requirements.txt](https://github.com/WolfDev8675/RepoSJX7/blob/Assign3_1/requirements.txt) will install all packages that were live in the python library when this coding was being done.